osxmidi/ScorchCrafter/README.md

 Move DistrhoArtworkScorch.cpp and DistrhoArtworkScorch.hpp to /ScorchcrafterGUI/plugins/Scorch

-change into /ScorchcrafterGUI/plugins/Scorch/Guitar_Amplifier_Heads folder and run ./compile.sh to make scorchcrafter.o (chmod +x compile.sh might be needed)
+change into /ScorchcrafterGUI/plugins/Scorch/Guitar_Amplifier_Heads and run ./compile.sh to make scorchcrafter.o (chmod +x compile.sh might be needed)

-change into /ScorchcrafterGUI/plugins/Scorch
+change into /ScorchcrafterGUI/plugins/Scorch and run make

-run make
+change into /ScorchCrafter-amp/ScorchcrafterGUI/ and run make

 Binaries appear in the /ScorchcrafterGUI/bin folder